Who Was . . . . Martin Luther King Jr.?

 Minister, saint, hero, civil rights activist - These are the words often used to describe Dr. Martin Luther King Jr. - However, in light of President Barack Obama's second-term inauguration ceremony this morning, the word that seems to fit the bill perfectly, is visionary - The man who had the foresight to see that America could one day transform into a nation where everyone is equal, regardless of race, color or creed.
 So who was this amazing man that single handedly spearheaded America's civil rights movement?

-Born in Atlanta, Georgia on January 15, 1929, Dr. King's first encounter with apartheid was at the age of six when he realized that his best friend would be heading to a different school not because he lived in another district, but because, he happened to be white!
+Born in Atlanta, Georgia on January 15, 1929, Dr. King's first encounter with segregation was at the age of six when he realized that his best friend would be heading to a different school not because he lived in another district, but because, he happened to be white!
 That's when his parents explained to him that he lived in a city where blacks and whites led totally disparate lives - They ate at different restaurants, went to different schools and even, sat in separate areas when traveling in buses and trains.

 While he wished things were different, it was a way of life that Dr. King accepted until he spent a summer working in the tobacco fields in Simsbury, Connecticut and discovered that not all of America was like this - In the northern states, there was no separation by color.
 Everyone did everything, together.